-4. Add a few more things from your to-list
+5. Next add a few more things from your to-do list.

-Important note: A mother’s life is un-pre-dictable.
-Just when you’re getting started on your first M.I.T, you get a call from the school nurse and have to drop everything.
+Important note: A mother’s life is unpredictable.
+Just when you’re getting started on your first MIT, you get a call from the school nurse and have to drop everything.
 Try to see unforeseen setbacks as opportunities to model flexibility to your children.
-The earlier they learn to adapt to changed plans the better.
-Just do your best and stop beating yourself up for not getting it all done.
+The earlier they learn to adapt to altered plans the better.
+Do your best and stop beating yourself up for not getting it ALL done.
 Never be a slave to your to-do list.
-Always find some joy in each day and know that what needs to get done will.
-The most important thing is to feel happy.
-Cuz when mama’s happy, everybody’s happy!
+Feeling love and finding joy in each day is what’s truly important.

-Take Action: Print out several Design My Day Action Sheets and commit to doing this for one whole week.
-Then let me know how you’re kicking ass on your productivity! 😉
+Time to TAKE ACTION: Print out several Design My Day Action Sheets and commit to doing this for two whole weeks.
+You’ll soon discover how much better your days flow when you design them with intention.

 Want more top tips and Action Sheets I only share with my newsletter subscribers?
-Pop your details in below and join the Project Me movement.
-Life’s about to turn a little less crazy for you mama!
+Pop your details in below.

 In the comments below, let me know what you think about designing your day on paper like this each day?
 What’s your biggest struggle when it comes to managing your time?